Gezer (kibbutz): History

 The kibbutz was established in 1945 on land purchased by the Ancient Order of Maccabeans in England, a philanthropic society founded in 1896.
-The land previously belonged to the Palestinian village of al-Qubab.
+The kibbutz is located near the former Palestinian village of al-Qubab.
 The founders were Jewish immigrants from Europe, who named the kibbutz after the biblical city of Gezer, identified at a tell (archaeological mound) located nearby.

 On 10 June 1948, the day after an attempt to take Latrun was performed by the Yiftach and Harel brigades during the 1948 Arab–Israeli War, a battalion-size force of the Arab Legion, supported by irregulars and a dozen armoured cars, attacked the kibbutz, which was defended by 68 Haganah soldiers.
-After four hours of battle, the kibbutz fell, with 39 defenders killed, a dozen escapees, and the remaining taken prisoner.
+After four hours of battle, the kibbutz fell, with 29 defenders killed, a dozen escapees, and the remaining taken prisoner.
 Two Arab legionnaires were killed.
 However, in the evening the kibbutz was abandoned to the irregulars and taken back by two Palmach squads.